 The station subsections are all within existing or planned municipal water distribution areas that are served from groundwater sources.
 Therefore, the use of municipal water during operation could affect groundwater levels in the groundwater basins.
-It is not anticipated that groundwater extraction in the Kern County Subbasin would be required for operational activities associated with the Bakersfield

-Station subsections.
-Groundwater withdrawal from the Antelope Valley Groundwater Basin would increase due to the operation of the Palmdale Station subsection; however, because the station is replacing existing facilities that currently use municipal water, groundwater withdrawal associated with the Palmdale Station subsection would be similar to the existing conditions.
+It is not anticipated that groundwater extraction in the Kern County Subbasin would be required for operational activities associated with the Bakersfield Station subsections.
+Groundwater withdrawal from the Antelope Valley Groundwater Basin would increase due to the operation of the Palmdale Station subsection; however, because the station is replacing existing facilities that currently use municipal water, groundwater withdrawal associated with the Palmdale Station subsections.